-- If you are hurt by a driver who did not own the car, who is responsible?
+- Who is responsible if you are hurt by a driver who did not own the car?

 In Texas, a claim of negligently entrusting a motor vehicle can establish legal liability if the plaintiff can prove the following:

-* The owner provided or allowed the car to be used by another;
+* An owner provided or allowed the car (or other equipment) to be used by another;

-* The person driving was unlicensed, incompetent or reckless;
+* A person driving was unlicensed, incompetent, or reckless;

-* The owner knew or should have known of the incompetency of the driver or his or her recklessness;
+* They knew or should have known of the incompetency of the driver or his or her recklessness;

 * The driver was negligent and caused the accident.